- Is there an expiry date on my certificates?

-Duplicate unit or qualification certificates for CABWI qualifications may be ordered from CABWI, using the appropriate Street Works or NVQ duplicate certificate request form.
-These certificates are clearly marked as ‘DUPLICATE‘ and may be requested by the candidate who has gained the unit, by their employer, or by a candidate’s assessment centre.
+Duplicate unit or qualification certificates for CABWI qualifications may be ordered from CABWI, using our duplicate certificate request form .
+These certificates are clearly marked as ‘DUPLICATE‘ and may be requested by a learner (candidate) who has gained a unit or qualification through CABWI, by their employer, or by a candidate’s assessment centre.
 The fees for duplicate certificates are as follows:

-- Street Works certificates (each unit or full award): £6.80 plus VAT.
+- Street Works certificates (each unit or full qualification): £6.80.

-CABWI reserves the right to request payment, and to request additional identification details for candidates before issuing duplicate certificates.
+CABWI reserves the right to request payment, and/or to request additional identification details for learners (candidates) before issuing duplicate certificates.

-Details of current approved CABWI centres for NVQs, Street Works and the Street Works reassessment scheme can be found on the resources page.
+Details of current approved CABWI centres for Street Works, Street Works reassessment, QCF qualifications or NVQs can be found on the Resources page.
 The lists are updated regularly as new centres are approved.